allegro/allegro.tech/_posts/2015-06-18-Camus-Compressor.md

 ###Usage

-Camus Compressor is written in Spark 1.2.0 but it should run on higher Spark versions.
+Camus Compressor is written in Spark, requires version 1.2.0 or newer.
 We provide script that automates passing parameters to `spark-submit` and application: `src/main/resources/compressor.sh`.

 Assuming that Your Camus is configured to store data in `/data/camus` and partition them daily you can: